-This privacy notice provides you with information about what we do with your personal data (information that is about you and identifies you).
+This is where you can find out what we do with your personal data (information that is about you).

 What we mean by personal information is any information that can be collected via a paper or online form, by telephone, email, CCTV or by a member of our staff.